 If you're considering where to dine on your vacation to Charleston, the tough part will be deciding between all the critically acclaimed restaurants populating downtown and beyond.
-A memorable meal is assured, however, when you choose one of these three restaurants, all of which are recipients of the coveted James Beard Award.
+A memorable meal is assured, however, when you choose one of these three James Beard Award-winning establishments.

-Rodney Scottt was 11 years old when he cooked his first pig over a homemade pit at his family's convenience store in the rural town of Hemingway.
+Rodney Scottt was 11-years-old when he cooked his first pig over a homemade pit at his family's convenience store in the rural town of Hemingway.
 In 2016, he brought his time-honored technique of smoking whole hogs "slow and low" to Charleston with the opening of Rodney Scott's BBQ.
 Two years later, he was named James Beard Best Chef: Southeast - a fitting honor for the man who singlehandedly revived the dying art of whole hog barbecue.
 While he now has locations popping up across the Southeast, you can experience the legendary 'cue where Scott first ventured out on his own as a pitmaster.